debpal/SuomiGeoData/docs/quickstart.rst

 Labels
 --------
-Retrieve the list of label names for the topographic database:
+Retrieve the list of label names for the topographic database.

 .. code-block:: python